megansam5/lnmh-group-project/README.md

 ## Overview

-The Liverpool Natural History Museum has recently opened a botanical garden wing that houses a variety of plants from around the world.
+The Liverpool Natural History Museum (LMNH has recently opened a botanical garden wing that houses a variety of plants from around the world.
 Each plant has a corresponding sensor that monitors the health of the plant and uploads to an API endpoint.
-As it stands, nothing is being done with the data being sent to the API endpoints, so we propose the following: a full data pipeline hosted in the cloud, a short term database solution that can store the data for the past 24 hours, a long term storage solution for all data older than 24 hours, and lastly a dashboard to visualise the data.
-With these solutions implemented, the stakeholders will be able to view up to date information on each plant and their current/recent health, as well as see data on the plants from the long term storage solution.
-This will enable the stakeholders to more easily make decisions to benefit the plants.
+As it stands, nothing is being done with the data being sent to the API endpoints.
+LMNH has asked our team to create a data model for processing this data, accounting for more recent and older data and also a visual represenation of the data, that is easy to understand by those from a noh-tehnical background.

 ## Project Objectives